 We now offer two online CE courses about assessment and counseling with Veterans and their families for war zone trauma injuries including PTSD, Substance Use Disorders (SUDs), TBI, and other 'stress injuries' - and the difficult process of 'coming home'.
 Each course earns 5 Credit Hours and 5 PDHs.

-These two war trauma courses are derived from the larger manual for counselors, therapists, and other treatment providers which is published in the public domain by the ATTC Network (Great Lakes ATTC), Human Priorities, CSAT, and SAMHSA - 'Finding Balance After the War Zone - Considerations in the Treatment of Post-Deployment Stress Effects - A Guide for Clinicians'.
+These two courses - sponsored by CEU By Net and focusing upon the treatment of war zone related trauma and 'silent injuries' - are derived from the larger manual for counselors, therapists, and other treatment providers which is published in the public domain by the ATTC Network (Great Lakes ATTC), Human Priorities, CSAT, and SAMHSA - 'Finding Balance After the War Zone - Considerations in the Treatment of Post-Deployment Stress Effects - A Guide for Clinicians'.

 The reader will obtain a clear understanding about why veterans of the wars in the Middle East oftentimes feel that "the hardest part about the war is going home."